slowcities/16max/README.md

 **What a tie is.** Load Tie drone, then pull Sustain to zero and hear it vanish.
 Put it back and raise Glide instead.

 **Ratchets against probability.** Set a step to ×4 and 50%.
 It either fires four times or not at all — the roll happens once per step, not once per hit.

+**An echo is not an effect.** Load Two octave major, set Delay Mix to about 0.4, then walk Time from 1/16 up to dotted 1/4.
+Each division rewrites the rhythm of a scale that never changed.

+**Playing the length.** Put Last step on a hardware knob and sweep it while the pattern runs.
+Students hear a phrase get cut short and turn over against the count — the same lesson as odd meter, but performed rather than set.

 ---